- “Affiliates” means the legal entities owned directly or indirectly by Wrike, Inc. or that are otherwise in Wrike, Inc.’s corporate family.

 - “Platform Plan” means a Customer’s subscription to the Platform

-- “Privacy Shield” means EU-U.S. and Swiss-U.S. Privacy Shield frameworks described here.
+- “Privacy Shield” means EU-U.S. and Swiss-U.S. Privacy Shield Principles described here.

 - “Process,” “Processed,” and “Processing” refer to any means any operation or set of operations that can be performed on Personal Data or on sets of Personal Data.
 This includes, for example, collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure and destruction.

 - “Processor” means an entity that Processes Personal Data on behalf of a Controller.

 - “Service Data” is Personal Data or other information that Users: input directly into the Platform; create within the Platform; send to the Platform through our Chrome browser extension or through other apps and integrations; or provide to Wrike through authorized methods as part of other Service Offerings.

 - “Service Offerings” means the Platform and Wrike’s related support and professional services.

 - “User” means an individual who uses a Service Offering.
 Within the Platform, there are three types of Users: Regular Users, External Users, and Collaborators.
 Those User types are defined at that hyperlink.

 - “Workspace” means the Platform instance to which Customer gains access when entering into a Platform Plan.
 The Worskpace may contain one or more projects administered by Customer.